Find Trade Colleges

 $19,391 Avg Student Debt

-You’ll join some of the best and brightest minds around you if you attend Granite State College.
-The school came in at #3 on this year’s Best Bachelor’s Degree Trade Schools in the New England Region list.
-GSC is located in Concord, New Hampshire and has a small student population.
-In 2021-2022, this school awarded 353 bachelor’s degrees to qualified students.
+You’ll be in good company if you decide to attend Granite State College.
+It ranked #3 on our 2023 Best Bachelor’s Degree Trade Schools in the New England Region list.
+Located in Concord, New Hampshire, the small public school awarded 353 diplomas to qualifed bachelor’s degree students in 2021-2022.

 In-state students pay an average of $7,806 in tuition and fees if they attend GSC full time.
 Those students who come from outside the state pay an average of $9,150.
-On average, bachelor’s degree students take out $19,391 in loans while pursuing their degree.
+Bachelor’s Degree recipients from GSC accumulate an average of $19,391 in student debt by the time they complete their degree.

 #4